hyperledger/firefly-fir/text/0000-onchain-logic.md

    | `POST` | `/namespaces/{ns}/contracts/interfaces/{id}/query`  | Query a smart contract (read-only operation) |
    | `GET`  | `/namespaces/{ns}/contracts/interfaces/{id}/query`  | Query a smart contract (read-only operation) |

-1. Subscribe to events emitted from a smart contract that implements a given interface while providing its location information (contract address or channel/chaincode, etc.) inline in the request.
+1. Subscribe to events emitted from a smart contract that implements a given interface while providing its location / ledger information (contract address or channel / chaincode, etc.) inline in the request.
 Standard CRUD style REST operations can be used on this endpoint to manage subscriptions as well.

    | Method   | Endpoint                                                        | Description           |
    | -------- | --------------------------------------------------------------- | --------------------- |